AgrouAgrou-org/Regetable/README.md

 # Regetable
-Factorio-like game developped in Unity involving repopulating a planet with greenery
+Factorio-like game developed in Unity involving repopulating a planet with greenery